supernarsi/norm/README.md

 # Features

-- The main features of Norm ORM Library are:
+The main features of Norm ORM Library are:
-- Connect to databases
 - Map objects to database tables
 - Access data in database tables through model classes
 - Support complex queries